Run It!

-"Run It!" is the debut single by American recording artist Chris Brown.
-It was produced by Scott Storch and written by Sean Garrett alongside guest artist Juelz Santana.
-The song appeared on his debut studio album, Chris Brown, and was released as a single on June 30, 2005.
-The remix features rappers Bow Wow and Jermaine Dupri and was performed at the 2006 Nickelodeon Kids Choice Awards by Bow Wow and Chris Brown.
+"Run It!" is the debut single by American singer Chris Brown featuring American rapper Juelz Santana.
+It was produced by Scott Storch, who wrote the song alongside Sean Garrett and Santana.
+The song appeared on Brown's self-titled debut album (2005), and was released as a single on June 30, 2005.
+The remix features fellow American rappers Bow Wow and Jermaine Dupri and was performed at the 2006 Nickelodeon Kids Choice Awards by Bow Wow and Chris Brown.